RootsTech and Relatives at RootsTech - FAQ

 Why does it show DECEASED in the relative graph?

-To protect privacy, deceased persons that are 1 generation above a living person will show “Deceased.”
+To protect privacy, deceased persons who are 1 generation above a living person show as “Deceased.”

 Why does it not show portraits for users under 18?

-To protect privacy of youth, for any user under 18, it does not display the portrait.
+To protect the privacy of youth, the portrait is not displayed for any user under 18.

 Does the Relatives at RootsTech Map show exact locations?

-For privacy reasons the Relatives at RootsTech experience has been simplified to show only generally where your relatives are located.
-On the map, for example, location pins have been placed in the middle of each country, state, or province, respectively.
-Locations on the map are from what the users chose in their profile for location.
+For privacy reasons, the Relatives at RootsTech experience has been simplified to show only a general location for your relatives.
+On the map, for example, location pins are placed in the middle of each country, state, or province, respectively.
+Locations on the map are based on what a user chooses in their profile for location.

 Why can't I print the relationships?

 Relatives at RootsTech is intended to promote social connection as you discover relationships with living relatives.
-It is an in-conference experience, not a research tool.
-To protect the privacy of others we don’t support printing family relationships.
+It is an in-conference experience, rather than a research tool.
+To protect others' privacy, we do not support printing family relationships.

 Why can’t I see more than 300 relatives?

-Because of the international reach of the RootsTech Connect conference, and the number of attendees, we are limited in how many family relationships we can show for each attendee.
-You can increase the scope of your results by changing the location in Relatives by Location to see the closest 300 for each location or use the Search to see 300 results based on your query.
-You can also view your Relatives by Ancestor, which will show up to 300 results for each.
+Because of the international reach of RootsTech, and the number of attendees, we are limited in how many family relationships we can show for each attendee.
+You can increase the scope of your results to see the closest 300 relatives for each location by changing the location in Relatives by Location.
+Additionally, you can also use the Search to see 300 results based on your query.
+You can also view your Relatives by Ancestor, which shows up to 300 results for each.

 Why do my parents have more relatives than I do?

-We compare 10 generations of your family tree to 10 generations of the family tree of each attendee who opts into this experience.
-Your parents may have more relatives at RootsTech because 10 generations of their ancestry contain 1 more generation of ancestors than yours.
+We compare 10 generations of your family tree to 10 generations from each attendee who opts into this experience.
+Your parents may have more relatives at RootsTech because 10 generations of their ancestry include 1 additional generation of ancestors than your ancestry.
 The number of relatives expands exponentially with each generation we go back.

 Where can I change the photo used for myself for Relatives at RootsTech?